thatoneanimeguy-asian/fbla-1/content/academics/_index.md

   justify-content: center;
 ">
   <div>
-    <button style="font-size: 30px; padding: 10px 12px;" onclick="readText('Robotics club allows students to play around with robots, while also being able to do other STEM activities, such as the First Tech Challenge.')">🔊</button>
+    <button class="audio-button" onclick="readText('Robotics club allows students to play around with robots, while also being able to do other STEM activities, such as the First Tech Challenge.')">🔊</button>
   </div>
   <div>
-    <button style="font-size: 30px; padding: 10px 12px;" onclick="readText('In French club, students can explore the wonders of France, while participating in many fun activities.')">🔊</button>
+    <button class="audio-button" onclick="readText('In French club, students can explore the wonders of France, while participating in many fun activities.')">🔊</button>
   </div>
   <div>
-    <button style="font-size: 30px; padding: 10px 12px;" onclick="readText('In TSA (Technology Student Association), students learn about leadership, friendship, and community service, while also having access to 3D printers and CNC routers.')">🔊</button>
+    <button class="audio-button" onclick="readText('In TSA (Technology Student Association), students learn about leadership, friendship, and community service, while also having access to 3D printers and CNC routers.')">🔊</button>
   </div>
   <div>
-    <button style="font-size: 30px; padding: 10px 12px;" onclick="readText('In history club, students get a chance to learn about the wonders of the world, and also can participate in the 2025 Virginia History Day Contest.')">🔊</button>
+    <button class="audio-button" onclick="readText('In history club, students get a chance to learn about the wonders of the world, and also can participate in the 2025 Virginia History Day Contest.')">🔊</button>
   </div>
   <div>
-    <button style="font-size: 30px; padding: 10px 12px;" onclick="readText('In Mathcounts, students learn about many different parts of math, and get to participate in fun math contests.')">🔊</button>
+    <button class="audio-button" onclick="readText('In Mathcounts, students learn about many different parts of math, and get to participate in fun math contests.')">🔊</button>
   </div>
 </div>